About

 Bert Hill

 Bert is a bicycle advocate specializing in transportation and secure storage.
-He is currently developing a Bay Area intermodal bicycle sharing program, and teaches safety courses as a League of American Bicyclists certified instructor.
+He is currently developing a Bay Area intermodal bicycle-sharing program and teaches safety courses as a League of American Bicyclists certified instructor.
 Bert also serves as Chair of the San Francisco Bicycle Advisory Committee.
 Formerly, he worked in engineering and construction project management.
 He is a graduate of the University of Washington, where he studied Urban Development.

 Melyssa Mendoza